Identifying and achieving the stability objective

 This objective may be appropriate where a child is already placed with a kinship or foster carer who is available to become the child’s permanent carer, or where a permanent carer is yet to be identified.

 If the current carer is not willing or able to become the child’s permanent carer and is not a suitable carer under a long-term care order, other appropriate permanent carers will need to be identified and the child matched with new carers.
 In all instances, alternative permanent carers in the child’s kinship network should be identified and considered first.
-A consultation with a permanent care team should be arranged as soon as it seems likely permanent care will be the appropriate permanency objective, and a referral should be made immediately after the decision is made.
+A consultation with a permanent care team, where available, should be arranged as soon as it seems likely permanent care will be the appropriate stability objective, and a referral should be made immediately after the decision is made.

-Long-term out-of-home care involves the Secretary having ongoing parental responsibility for the child, rather than the person caring for the child.
-The permanency objective of Long-term out-of-home care may be appropriate when the other permanency objectives have been considered but cannot be achieved or are otherwise assessed as not in the child’s best interests.
+Long-term care involves the Secretary having ongoing parental responsibility for the child, rather than the person caring for the child.
+The stability objective of long-term care may be appropriate when the other stability objectives have been considered but cannot be achieved or are otherwise assessed as not in the child’s best interests.

-The most secure long-term out-of-home care option should be considered in the first instance.
-One that is enduring and preferably consists of the placement of a child with a home-based carer with whom they will live until they are 18 under a long-term care order.
+The most secure long-term care option should be considered in the first instance.
+One that is enduring and preferably consists of the placement of a child with a home-based or kinship carer with whom they will live until they are 18 under a long-term care order.

-Long-term out-of-home care will be the appropriate permanency objective where:
+Long-term care will be the appropriate stability objective where:

 • the preferred carer is willing to be the child’s long-term carer but does not consent to a permanent care order, or